mbotos/CaseMemo/README.md

 * iOS - iPad app
 * Salesforce - Salesforce.com code and configuration

-To setup and deploy the Salesforce project in Eclipse to a [free developer org](http://www.developerforce.com/events/regular/registration.php?d=70130000000EjHb):
+To setup and deploy the Salesforce project in Eclipse to a [free developer org](http://www.developerforce.com/events/regular/registration.php?d=70130000000EjHb), [update to the latest Force.com IDE](http://wiki.developerforce.com/page/Force.com_IDE) or Eclipse plugin and follow these steps:

 1. File > Workspace > Other > Browse to the CaseMemo directory you cloned from Git
 2. Window > Open Perspective > Force.com > Force.com